- 1. Name of the medicinal product

 Elderly patients (>65 years old)No dose adjustment is required based on age.
 Therapeutic experience in patients ≥75 years of age is limited (see section 5.2).

-Patients with renal impairmentNo dose adjustment is required for patients with mild or moderate renal impairment (creatinine clearance 6090 ml/min and 3059 ml/min, respectively).
+Renal impairmentNo dose adjustment is required for patients with mild or moderate renal impairment (creatinine clearance 6090 ml/min and 3059 ml/min, respectively).
 There is no therapeutic experience in patients with severe renal impairment (creatinine clearance below 30 ml/min).
 Victoza can currently not be recommended for use in patients with severe renal impairment including patients with end-stage renal disease (see section 5.2).

-Patients with hepatic impairmentThe therapeutic experience in patients with all degrees of hepatic impairment is currently too limited to recommend the use in patients with mild, moderate or severe hepatic impairment (see section 5.2).
+Hepatic impairmentThe therapeutic experience in patients with all degrees of hepatic impairment is currently too limited to recommend the use in patients with mild, moderate or severe hepatic impairment (see section 5.2).

 Paediatric populationThe safety and efficacy of Victoza in children and adolescents below age 18 have not been established (see section 5.1).
 No data are available.